10 Thrifty Ways to Save Money on Halloween

 This post is a part of a series we contribute to 97.3 WMEE's Mom Squad monthly e-newsletter!

-Last year, Americans spent $8.8 billion dollars on Halloween.
+Last year, Americans spent a record-breaking $10.14 billion on Halloween.
 Now that's scary!
 Fear not, though, readers, for there are several spooktacular ways to save on this much-loved holiday.

 Decorate with Items You Have On Hand